opensearch-project/project-website/_posts/2022-03-07-fine-dining-for-indices.md

 ## Can I Keep the Recipe?

 By default the entire document ingested is saved as a field named `_source`.
 This field can be disabled (it is by default enabled) when creating your index,  usually for storage space efficiency.
 Ingested documents are indexed, but the originally submitted document is not stored.
 In this case, if you decide not to index every field encountered, the data will not be part of the index, nor will it be retrievable from the `_source` field.
-It will be lost to oblivion.

 Consider this index creation API call that would disable saving the `_source` field: